Closed Captioning vs. Subtitles: Learn the Difference

 6. Why add subtitles to videos on social media?

 There are many reasons to include subtitles on screen.
-It’s helpful for those who are deaf or hard of hearing, those who don’t understand the foreign language in a video, or for those watching content on mute.
+It’s helpful for those who are deaf or hard of hearing, those who don’t understand the foreign language in a video, or those watching content on mute.

 Captions and subtitles are great for search engines as well.
 It gives them another place to find keywords to determine what’s in your video content and deliver it in search results.